-Customer and HyperGuest agree to cooperate in a commercially reasonable fashion as reasonably required to protect the Personal Data under applicable laws, article 35 and 36 of the GDPR and the EU-U.S. Privacy Shield Framework to carry out a data protection impact assessment related to Customer’s use of the Services, to the extent Customer does not otherwise have access to the relevant information, and to the extent such information is available to HyperGuest.
-Customer must cooperate with HyperGuest’s reasonable investigation of the Service outages, security problems, and any suspected Security Breach.
+Customer and HyperGuest agree to cooperate in a commercially reasonable fashion as reasonably required to protect the Personal Data under applicable laws, article 35 and 36 of the GDPR to carry out a data protection impact assessment related to Customer’s use of the Services, to the extent Customer does not otherwise have access to the relevant information, and to the extent such information is available to HyperGuest.
+Customer must cooperate with HyperGuest’ reasonable investigation of the Service outages, security problems, and any suspected Security Breach.
 Customer shall provide reasonable assistance to HyperGuest in the cooperation or prior consultation with the Supervisory Authority in the performance of its tasks relation to this Section, to the extent required under the GDPR or applicable law.

 HyperGuest shall be liable for the acts and omissions of its Sub-processors to the same extent HyperGuest would be liable if performing the services of each Sub-processor directly under the terms of this Addendum except as otherwise set forth in the Agreement.